mesmerizedchild/mch-carousel/README.md

-# MCh Carousel -- Work in Progress, still not production-ready
+# MCh Carousel -- Beta, still not production-ready

 ## What is MCh Carousel?